dgodfrey206/dgodfrey95/README.md

 - 👋 Hi, I’m @dgodfrey
 - 👀 I’m interested in chess, programming, and movies.
-You may find me a lot on [StackOverflow](https://stackoverflow.com/users/701092/david-g).
 - 🌱 I’m currently looking for a software development role.
 - 📫 How to reach me:
--  Email: david.godfrey99@gmail.com

 -  Play with me!
 Lichess: @dgodfrey2